numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 Links
 =====

-See http://mathesaurus.sf.net/ for another MATLAB®/NumPy
+See http://mathesaurus.sf.net/ for another MATLAB/NumPy
 cross-reference.

 An extensive list of tools for scientific work with python can be found in the `topical software page <https://scipy.org/topical-software.html>`__.

-MATLAB® and SimuLink® are registered trademarks of The MathWorks.
+MATLAB and SimuLink® are registered trademarks of The MathWorks.